10 Tips for Getting Your Garden Center Spring Ready

-The first 20 feet in and around your entrance can make or break your spring profits, so focus on making a great first impression.
-It is the landscape and displays that the customer sees first, on the outside of your entrance and immediately inside, that tell the consumer what you offer.
-Superior curb appeal here and a dazzling display of your best inside the door are your living billboard.
-Keep it fresh by changing it often, at least monthly.
+The first 20 feet of your entrance can make or break your spring profits, so focus on making a great first impression.
+It is the displays that the customer sees first, on the outside of your entrance and immediately inside, that tell the consumer what you offer.
+Superior curb appeal here and a dazzling display of your best products should be used as your living billboard.
+Keep it fresh by changing it often, at least every 2-3 weeks.

 A thriving garden center will tailor display designs to give customers the feel of personal service even when employees can’t get to everyone immediately.
-Signs placed to showcase seasonal specials or relate cultural information and backstory about live plants can increase sales.
-Strategically placed, attractive signs can also direct customers on their walkthrough of the garden center by pointing out companion plants and products.
+Signage placed to showcase seasonal specials or to help relate cultural information and backstory about live plants will engage shoppers and increase sales.
+Also, strategically placed, attractive signs can also direct customers on their walkthrough of the garden center by pointing out companion plants and products.

 Remember that some customers, especially new ones, may still be in the novice stage of gardening.
-Arranging nursery plants according to hardiness zone can be a help to those still learning.
+Arranging nursery plants according to hardiness zone can be helpful to those still learning.
 Be sure to have information about hardiness zones prominently posted throughout the store in each product category.

-Encourage repeat visits by customers to keep the sales rolling in.
-Offer coupons for use “on your next visit” at checkout.
+Encourage repeat visits by offering coupons for use “on your next visit” at checkout.
 Offer price discounts or samples of popular flowers and plants during certain seasons.
-Institute a reward system to improve the customer’s bond to your garden center and keep them coming back.
+Institute a reward system to promote customer loyalty bond to your garden center and keep them coming back.

 Your employees should be accessible to customers and knowledgeable about all things garden related, from plant hardiness to potting soil to squirrel-proofing bird feeders.
 Customer service is the name of the game.
-It is often the little things, like offering plastic for the car so water and dirt don’t mess things up, that makes all the difference.
+It is often the little things, like offering plastic sheeting so water and dirt don’t make a mess in the car, that makes all the difference.

 There are going to be seasonal ups and downs.
 Reuse and repurpose whenever possible, such as after Christmas or Halloween.
-Let your employees impress you with their crafty abilities by coming up with novel displays that reuse products like ribbons, candles, plastic modular pieces, and even cardboard boxes and plastic pots.
+Let your employees impress you with their creativity and craft abilities by coming up with novel displays that reuse products like ribbons, candles, plastic modular pieces, and even cardboard boxes and plastic pots.

 Is the local garden yoga guru looking for a spot to hold classes?
 Offer up space for local clubs to host and fill it with your best, most popular plants prominently displayed, of course.
-Allowing artists to hold painting or pottery classes with your plants as models and inspiration is a great way to keep customers in your store, even during slow times.
+Allowing artists to hold painting or pottery classes with your plants as models and inspiration is a great way to get customers engaged and into your store, even during slow times.

 Take advantage of spring and summer weather with open-air produce-style stands and pop-ups outside your building.
 These will not only attract customers but also make a great center for promotional, seasonal, holiday events, and for educating customers on gardening in general or answering specific questions.